 In Corniglia, it is not possible to write a long list of monuments and museums to visit, one must admire the charm of this village in its uniqueness.

-The Borgo can be discovered along the main street, via Fieschi, which connects the viewpoint of Santa Maria to the Church of San Pietro.
-Every corner and every alley can offer unique views and panoramic points of the sea, the vineyards and the other villages.
+The village can be discovered along the main street, via Fieschi, which connects the viewpoint of Santa Maria to the Church of San Pietro.
+Every corner and every “caruggio” can offer unique views and panoramic points of the sea, the vineyards, and the other villages.

-Largo Taragio is the main square of Corniglia, where you can admire the Oratory of Santa Caterina, a very simple church that hides a beautiful terrace on the back from which to enjoy a beautiful view.
+Largo Taragio is the main square of Corniglia, where you can admire the Oratory of Santa Caterina, a very simple church that hides a beautiful terrace on the back from which you can enjoy a beautiful view.

-Behind the church there is a steep staircase that leads to the piazzetta del Fosso where the remains of a sixteenth-century tower are located and from which you can admire a wonderful view towards the east.
+Behind the church there is a steep staircase that leads to the Piazzetta del Fosso where the remains of a sixteenth-century tower are located and from which you can admire a wonderful view to the east.